 Hostem Archive, Blue Mountain School

 Spread over six floors of a 19th-century building in Shoreditch, Hostem was launched in 2010 by James Brown and was instrumental in driving the Redchurch Street retail boom that followed.
 Brown relaunched the space in 2018 as Blue Mountain School, offering an immersive curation of fashion, design, music and gastronomy.
 Hostem Archive occupies the ground and lower ground floors, showcasing artisanal garments, ceramics and artworks, available to browse online or by appointment.
-Perfumer H by Lyn Harris can also be found within the building, alongside Mãos, the Michelin-starred, supper club-style restaurant originally launched by chef Nuno Mendes.
+Grace's a private hire space designed for audiophiles can also be found in the building, alongside Mãos, the Michelin-starred, supper club-style restaurant originally launched by chef Nuno Mendes.

 LN-CC, Shacklewell Lane

 Housed in an erstwhile boxing gym in Dalston, LN-CC has always opened by-appointment-only, meaning that its model already supports social distancing measures.
-Entering the boutique feels more like walking through a sci-fi art installation, offering a labyrinth of immersive spaces where you’ll find established names, including Raf Simons, Haider Ackermann and Maison Margiela, alongside emerging British talent.
+Entering the boutique feels more like walking through a sci-fi art installation, offering a labyrinth of immersive spaces where you’ll find established names, including Jacquemus, Rick Owens and Maison Margiela, alongside emerging British talent.
 Founder John Skelton previously worked as a buyer for Harrods and Selfridges before launching LN-CC in 2010.
 As a concept, it was extremely innovative for its time and remains at the forefront of luxury fashion, with a focus on sustainability, new technologies and collaboration.

 Momosan, Wilton Way